 There are four questions to ask as you evaluate your recruiting technology to further your diversity and inclusion efforts.
 In times where teams and resources are leaner than ever before, automation and technology can help ensure you don’t miss your targets and continue to make diversity and inclusion a key focus across the company.

-1. Does your technology help drive diverse applications?
+1. Does your recruiting technology help drive diverse talent?

 “There’s a number of things that Hiretual can help with to drive diverse candidates at the top of funnel,” says Chez.
 Their market insights allow you to apply diversity filters to insights, and see a comprehensive view of top titles, companies, and skills of candidates from underrepresented groups.
 Based on those insights, your recruiters can strategize and target companies with more representation when they’re doing their sourcing.
 “Hiretual not only provides a diverse and fresh pool of candidates, but also refreshes your existing databases,” says Chez.